 View limiting device – I keep two different kinds with me at all times for my primary students.
 Once students begin their instrument training, they should get their own.
 Hoods, foggles, etc. come in a variety of styles.
 None are perfect, but I prefer ones that are small and easily packable and allow you to quickly transition from instruments to visual.
 I personally have glasses, so I use a type that clips on to most prescription glasses and flips up and down.
 They work well, but are extremely fragile, so I have a small box that I put them in every time I’m not using them: The other kind that I use slip on and off like glasses and have a clear section at the inner and lower edge where you look through.
 They are available in tints, but I find the clear works best.
 Since you are looking through a lens, you need to protect them from scratches.
 I’ve added a third style to my recommended list (2016) – Viban view limiting device.
 The seems reasonably durable and work ok with glasses and without.
 I used to recommend Jepp Shades, but I have found them too fragile in their recent incarnations.

 Organizer – kneepad, notebook, and/or chart clip.
 Instrument training is a paper (or at least information) rich environment.
 You need access to enroute charts, approach procedures, note taking, and timer.
 Each pilot needs to find a method for organization that works for them.
 I personally attach my timer to a chart clip that attaches easily to the yoke and puts it front and center, along with a paper chart.
 If I go electronic, I carry a small tablet on my lap, along with a small notebook.
+For tablets, mounting to the yoke or via suction cup to the window are options.

 Training Materials – the cheapest route is to download the Instrument Flying Handbook (don’t forget errata) and the Instrument Procedures Handbook for free from the FAA.
 If you prefer paper, they can we purchased for less than $20 each.
 The Jeppesen Instrument Commercial Manual is a great option, but quite a bit more expensive.
 If you prefer a video or app approach to learning, I can recommend the Sporty’s courses on DVD or in app format.